Since the outbreak of the coronavirus, our main focus has been on the health of our employees and, in addition, on maintaining our supply chains.

 We are supporting affected sites, for example by providing our employees with personal protective equipment, if available.

-The numerous steps we have taken are in line with the respective market requirements and the regulations issued by local authorities.
-We are also coordinating with employee representatives.
-At present, more than 40 percent of Continental’s 249 production locations worldwide have temporarily ceased activities for a few days to several weeks in order to protect the employees and in response to the drop in demand.
+As a result of the coronavirus pandemic, Continental temporarily ceased activities starting mid-March at more than 40 percent of Continental’s 249 production locations worldwide for a few days to several weeks in order to protect employees and in response to the drop in demand.
+It resumed production at many locations early in May.

 Please be understanding of the fact that we cannot provide any figures regarding costs and knock-on effects at this point in time.
 These are not foreseeable.